Form elements - submit, image, button and CSS

 Element <button> .... </button>

 Using element button is inviting and together hard to use.
 Because of pair character of element, inviting is to insert other HTML elements inside of the button.
 In practice usable are pictures, icons and formatted text.
-It is impossible to insert only elements <button>, <select>, <input>, <a>.
+It is impossible to insert elements <button>, <select>, <input>, <a>.
 It is hard to use because of IE, which cannot post correct form data of this element (pair name=value).
-Basic attribute type determines behavior of element button and can be one of following states:
+Basic attribute type determines behavior of element button and can be one of following values:

 .btn {color: #00f; font: italic bold 15px Times New Roman;